FAIR-by-Design-Methodology/FAIR-by-Design_Book/resources/4 - FAIR-by-design learning materials creation/4.1 - Workflow stages description/416-verify.md

 The analysis of already gathered feedback can also help at this stage to verify the QA levels and if all FAIR aspects are implemented as expected.

 The ELIXIR FAIR training team is currently working on FAIR checklist and maturity model that can help with the implementation of the FAIR verification.
 The initial version of these guides are expected to be published soon as part of the ELIXIR FAIR Training Handbook [@R11].

-Within Skills4EOSC, task T2.4 is working on certification and quality assurance and, as part of this work, is developing a quality assessment framework that will enable evaluation of the overall quality of the produced learning materials, and also their FAIRness and alignement with the FAIR-by-design methodology.
+Within Skills4EOSC, task T2.4 is working on certification and quality assurance [@sanchez_2023_8305482] and, as part of this work, has developed a [quality assessment framework](https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%206%20%E2%80%93%20Verify/19-Final%20QA%20check/19-finalQA/#self-check-qa) that will enable evaluation of the overall quality of the produced learning materials, and also their FAIRness and alignment with the FAIR-by-design methodology.